 administration.
-You can explicitly grant interconnects, however, between the GCP resources used by your organization or other projects within your organization.
+You can explicitly grant interconnects, however, between the Google Cloud resources used by your organization or other projects within your organization.
 You can grant users and groups different roles, such owner, for different projects.
 To assign roles, you can use the IAM & Admin page in the Cloud Console or the

 Cloud IAM API.